FuelLabs/fuels-ts/apps/docs/src/guide/contracts/cost-estimation.md

-# Estimating contract call cost
+# Estimating Contract Call Cost

 The `getTransactionCost` function provided by the `provider` allows you to estimate the cost of a specific contract call.
 The return type, `TransactionCost`, is an object containing relevant information for the estimation: